-3 Relative residual reduction in the 2-norm; the iteration is stopped when
+3 Relative residual reduction in the 2-norm; the iteration is stopped when method a string that defines the iterative method to be used.
+Supported values are:

 The behaviour is controlled by the istop argument (see later).
 In the above formulae, $x_i$ is the tentative solution and $r_i = b - Ax_i$ the corresponding residual at the i-th iteration.